willspensley/willspensley/README.md

 # Will Spensley

 ### Spent a decade in the automotive industry developing products and manufacturing systems from initial design through to full-scale production.
+Linkedin [HERE](https://www.linkedin.com/in/will-spensley-a59767158/)

 ### I have a BEng in Mechanical Engineering and have just recently completed a MSc at Imperial College London